Back to Bills

 • Residents and voters

-• Community groups, unions, and businesses
+• Community groups, businesses, and advocates

-• Journalists and watchdog groups
+• Journalists and watchdogs

 • MLAs and legislative staff